HeyangQin/RRL/README.md

-# Swift Scheduling for Machine-Learning-as-a-Service: A Subspace Based Reinforcement Learning Approach
+# Swift Machine Learning Model Serving Scheduling: A Region Based Reinforcement Learning Approach

-This is the code published for the paper "*Swift Scheduling for Machine-Learning-as-a-Service: A Subspace Based Reinforcement Learning Approach*"
+This is the code published for the paper "*Swift Machine Learning Model Serving Scheduling: A Region Based Reinforcement Learning Approach*"